flamedfury/2021-flamedfury.com/src/about.md

 ## about my homepage

-- coded by hand
+- coded by hand in visual studio code
+- a mix of html, css, markdown and nunchucks
-- generated with eleventy
+- built with eleventy
+- deployed with github
 - hosted on neocities

 please read my [statement of audience](about/statement-of-audience.html).